EOSIO/eosio-java-softkey-signature-provider/README.md

 }
 ```

 To sign a `EosioTransactionSignatureRequest`, you should first create it with your serialized transaction and list of public keys.
-Eosio-java handle the creation of the object for you.
+EOSIO SDK for Java handle the creation of the object for you.
-Finally, Call signTransaction to sign.
+Finally, Call `signTransaction` to sign.

 ```java
 try {